packetbroker/Manifesto/README.md

 * Independent and not for profit - The sole purpose is to facilitate the routing of encrypted IoT data.
 * IoT technology agnostic - Independent of RF technology the broker is able to route data.
-* Democratic governance - Members are able to vote on the direction of the organization and design of the packet broker
+* Democratic governance - Members are able to vote on the direction of the organization and design of the Packet Broker
 * No key exchange - The focus is on packet routing; business models, roaming or paid peering agreements to exchange keys are out of scope for the organization.
 Routing journals are provided to build bilateral business agreements.

-## Sustainabillity
+## Sustainability

 Business models concerning the key exchange are done out of band in a bilateral or cooperative way.
 Overhead costs for Packet Broker are covered by a subscription fee sponsored by all participants.
-Packet Proker will provide for key exchange reference implementations only.
+Packet Broker will provide for key exchange reference implementations only.